horga83/shellChatGPT/man/chatgpt.sh.1.md

 #### 3. Prompt Engineering and Design

-Unless the chat `options -cc` are set, __NO__ INSTRUCTION is given to the language model (as would, otherwise, be the initial prompt).
+Very short **INSTRUCTION** to behave like a chatbot are given with `options -ccCC`, unless otherwise explicitly set by the user.

-On chat mode, if no INSTRUCTION is set, a short one is given, and some options set, such as increasing temp and presence penalty, in order to un-lobotomise the bot.
-With cheap and fast models of text cmpls, such as Curie, the best_of option may even be worth setting (to 2 or 3).
+On chat mode, if no INSTRUCTION is set, a short one is given, and some options auto set, such as increasing temp and presence penalty, in order to un-lobotomise the bot.
+With cheap and fast models of text cmpls, such as Curie, the best_of option may be worth setting (to 2 or 3).

 Prompt engineering is an art on itself.
 Study carefully how to